ibm-cloud-docs/monitoring/about-collect-metrics.md

 - The agent is supported on different hosts and orchestration platforms such as a Kubernetes.

-   For more information about supported hosts, see [Host Requirements for Agent Installation](https://docs.sysdig.com/en/docs/installation/sysdig-agent/agent-installation/host-requirements-for-agent-installation/#host-requirements-for-agent-installation){: external}
+   For more information about supported hosts, see [Tuning Sysdig Agent](https://docs.sysdig.com/en/docs/installation/sysdig-agent/troubleshooting-agent-installation/tuning-sysdig-agent/){: external}

 - The agent automatically collects pre-defined metrics,and auto-labels them.